cruelcodes/SnapVault/README.md

-# Image selling application with ImageKit, Razorpay and NextAuth.
+# Image buying and selling application with ImageKit, Razorpay and NextAuth.

 # Features:
  - User authentication with NextAuth